rapid7/insightconnect-plugins/plugins/opsgenie/help.md

 #### Close Alert

-This action is used to close an existing alert from OpsGenie.
+This action is used to close an existing alert from Opsgenie.

 ##### Input